YSICorp/YSICorp.github.io/README.md

 YSI is one of the pioneers in thematic investment, focusing on indentifying the themes and trend on global economy, long-term value of the investment, macro-perspective of the relationship between political and economic, to evaluate and monitor the benefit of events in the development progress, then capturing new investment opportunities in the global market.

+About wealth management, our financial advisors can help valued clients achieve the goals.
+Nearly 16 years, through the core values of customer's interests first, providing services and solutions, helping to establish, maintain and manage the delegate.
+We understand our customers ' wishes by provide trust and security, and we are committed to our goals, striving for long-term excellent performance, become a leader in thematic and hedge investment leader.

 # Responsibility

 A responsible approach to business is a key factor determining a company’s long-term success.
 We have a broad understanding of our duties as a financial services provider, member of society and employer.
 Committed to taking responsibility for our position and managing our business to provide a positive impact on society; contribute to the business activities and ultimately the success of our clients.
 Delivering value to our clients and society as a whole requires the commitment of our people – our greatest asset.